MED 5710 Patient I Assessment Plan

 The assessment plan sets out the principles and key elements used to assess the learner’s performance in an accurate, consistent, and objective manner for MED 5710 Patient I.

 MED 5710 Patient I introduces learners to themes integrating physician competencies and clinical skills with basic and clinical sciences as they relate to common clinical encounters and patient symptoms.
-Students will begin to examine their future roles as professionals in our health care system.
+Learners will begin to examine their future roles as professionals in our health care system.

 COURSE SUCCESS CRITERIA